albendz/albendz-code-share/site/content/blog/career_growth/work_hobbies.md

 **Interests**

-* Getting a certification for a specific technology (AWS Solutions Architect)
+* Getting a certification for a specific technology ([AWS Solutions Architect](https://aws.amazon.com/certification/certified-solutions-architect-associate/))
-* Learning about a new area (Prompt Engineering)
+* Learning about a new area ([Prompt Engineering](https://aws.amazon.com/what-is/prompt-engineering/))
-* Gaining a specific new skill (Typescript 101)
+* Gaining a specific new skill ([Typescript](https://www.w3schools.com/typescript/))

 **Impact**

 * Become an expert in AWS and provide code review and design feedback on implementation choices resulting in higher quality or lower cost software
 * Contribute to and review generative AI prompt proposal for internal tools resulting in more accurate or efficient use of generative AI (ex.
-MCP)
+[MCP](https://github.com/modelcontextprotocol))

 **Career Growth**